sams96/sams96.github.io/content/post/china-trip-2025/index.md

 </br>

-Every photo in the series was shot on my Hasselblad 501c with either a 60mm f/3.5 CF  lens using Ilford HP5+ shot at ISO 800 and developed in Ilfotec HC 1:49 for 11 minutes.
+All the photos in the post were shot on my Hasselblad 501c with an 80mm f/2.8 CB lens using Ilford HP5+ shot at ISO 800 and developed in Ilfotec HC 1:49 for 11 minutes.
 I scanned them with an Epson V800 and edited them in darktable.

 </br>